-"(B) opportunities for research and development on enhanced technologies into areas of potential improvement as determined during the course of the study.
+(B) opportunities for research and development on enhanced technologies into areas of potential improvement as determined during the course of the study.

-"(3) REPORT.-Not later than 2 years after the date on which a contract is entered into under paragraph (1), the Administrator shall submit a report on the study, including findings and recommendations to-
+(3) REPORT -Not later than 2 years after the date on which a contract is entered into under paragraph (1), the Administrator shall submit a report on the study, including findings and recommendations topartments and agencies with responsibility for disaster relief and emergency assistance shall fully cooperate with the Administrator in carrying out this section.

-"(A) the Committee on Governmental Affairs [now Committee on Homeland Security and Governmental Affairs] of the Senate; and
+'(A) the Committee on Governmental Affairs Inow Committee on Homeland Security and Governmental Affairs] of the Senate; and

-"(B) the Committee on Government Reform of the House of Representatives.
+'(B) the Committee on Government Reform [now Committee on Oversight and Government Reform] of the House of Representatives. "(4) INTERAGENCY COOPERATION.-Other Federal de-

-"(4) INTERAGENCY COOPERATION.-Other Federal departments and agencies with responsibility for disaster relief and emergency assistance shall fully cooperate with the Administrator in carrying out this section.

-"(5) AUTHORIZATION OF APPROPRIATIONS.-There are authorized to be appropriated for research under this subsection, such sums as are necessary for fiscal year 2003.
+"(5) AUTHORIZATION OF APPROPRIATIONS.-There are authorized to be appropriated for research under this subsection, such sums as are necessary for fiscal year